pibelanzallamas/youfast/README.md

 _**Español**_

-Entrar al sitio web, ingresar canción a buscar y presione "Siguiente" hasta que encuentre la suya.
+Ingresar canción a buscar y presionar "Enter".
+Dar "Siguiente" hasta que encuentre la correcta.

 Muchas gracias.

 _**English**_

-Enter the website, type your song, and press 'Siguiente' until you find the right one.
+Enter the website, type your song, and press 'Enter'.
+Hit "Next" until you find the right one.

 Thank you.